ignc-research/arena-evaluation/docs/plotting_examples.md

 - [Two variable Visualization](#two-variable-visualization)
 - [Three variable Visualization](#three-variable-visualization)

+The following performance parameter are being calculated by the arena-evaluation script:
+#### Qualitative Plots
+#### Quantitative Plots
+The simulation data can be evaluated various different metrics:
+- `Success`: Is a binary classifier which determines, whether the robot reached the navigation goal within the given time frame and below the collision threshold
+- `Collisions`: Measures the number of collisions of the robot with obstacles, by checking whether obstacles have been registered by the range-laser very close to the obstacle.
+- `Path-length`: Measuring the number of meters taken by the roboter to reach the navigation goal.
+- `Normalized-curvature`: Is a measure to quantify the degree of trajectory changes.
+- `Roughness`: A value to quantify the trajectory smoothness
+- `Angle-over-length`: An alternative measure of smoothness
+- `Velocity`: The velocity of the robot [m/s]
+- `Jerk`: The jerk of the robot [m/s³]

 The following table gives you an insight into the variable type of the parameter, which is important for choosing the right representation.

 | **Categorical**                                                                       | **Continuous**                                                                                                                                                                                                            | **Binary**           |